61quisberth/61quisberth.github.io_orig/resume.md

 Below is a link to my resume in PDF format.

-EDIT: Resume in process of update to reflect current work (7/28/15)
+NOTE: Resume in process of update to reflect current work (7/31/15)